-Who hath made every thing which He hath created most good; and began the creation of man with clay; (32:7).
+Who hath made every thing which He hath created most good; and began the creation of man

 Then ordained his progeny from germs of life, from worry later.
 (32:8).

 Then shaped him, and breathed from His Spirit into him.
 (32:9).